Thermic effect of food (TEF)

 Protein: The Metabolic "Heavy Lifting"

 This is my #1 tool when working with clients in a caloric deficit.
-Increasing protein from, say, 20% to 30% of total calories, on a 2500 kcal diet, automatically "burns" an additional ~60-70 kcal per day just from TEF.
-It doesn't sound like much, but over a month, that's over 2000 kcal, or nearly a quarter kilogram of pure fat, without changing your total caloric intake on paper.
+Increasing protein from, say, 20% to 30% of total calories, on a 2500 kcal diet, automatically "burns" an additional ~60-70 kcal per day from TEF alone.
+It doesn't sound like much, but over a month, that's over 2000 kcal, or nearly a quarter kilogram of pure fat, without changing your total calorie intake on paper.

 Energy Cost: